johnodonnell123/johnodonnell123.github.io/page_cluster.md

 <img src="images/Cluster/Salt.PNG?raw=true"/>

 Moving further down section to the formation that produced the most oil in the basin, we see some interesteing trends.
+This is the only section of the entire well in which we see this cluster represented in this black color.
+These are the upper and lower bakken shales, and they are the primary source for all of the oil in the bakken petroleum system.
+The orange cluster is interpreted to be carbonate rock, which has very low porosity and does not hold notable oil.
+The yellow cluster defines the primary reservoirs for the petroleum system, which are filled with oil and have produced millions upon millions of barrels.

 <img src="images/Cluster/BPS Zoom In.PNG?raw=true"/>